 ‘Becoming’ is a process, a journey.
 Now that life has shifted from other responsibilities such as work and raising a family, there is an opportunity to finally put that time to purposeful use.
 Maybe it’s a hobby, volunteer work, a new sport, joining a club, or even a part time job entirely different from your previous profession.
 The “Golden Years” are truly golden when retirees recognize their evolution towards becoming the person they truly are.
 And enjoying life while they’re at it.

 At Delaware Retiree, we’re excited to join with 55 and betters to help unlock the amazing potential of this new season, connecting you to networks and resources that help you find the new you that will flourish in this new stage.
 Len is one of our key consultants based on his strategic work to partner with people facing this stage.
 He shares one of the key points to keep in mind:

 An essential element of retirement is analyzing priorities while being able to maintain financial stability.
 This requires a lot of planning, sure, but to do it properly, it is important to honestly evaluate your given situation.
 Planning is part of that equation.’

-With Len’s permission, Delaware Retirees offers a free resource entitled, “Maximize Your Retirement – Don’t Botch it Up.®” It’s an effective exercise featuring a series of questions about your lifestyle, budget, etc. But more importantly, it helps identify who you want to become in retirement.
+With Len’s permission, Delaware Retiree offers a free resource entitled, “MaxAMAZING Your Retirement – Don’t Botch It Up®” It’s an effective exercise featuring a series of questions about your lifestyle, budget, etc. But more importantly, it helps identify who you want to become in retirement.
 What are your priorities?
 Your goals and dreams?
 Is it travel?
 Service?
 It also addresses the concept of time.
 How would you like to spend it effectively and enjoyably?

 As you shift into retirement, your “becoming” is an opportunity to embrace.
 Take advantage of our resources and look for other chances to reflect.
 Dig in to the community around you.
 Together let’s make these years golden!